minprog/uva-prog-ink/10 Workshops/30 Workshop 3/20 Exercises.md

 turns, each removing between 1 and 5 stones (assuming there are at least 5 stones left in the pile).
 The person who removes the last stone(s) wins.

-Because this game is interactive, put it in a separate file named `nims.py`.
+Because this game is interactive (you will not test it automatically), put it in a separate file named `nims.py`.
+Do create a function called `play_nims`, as
-Do create a function called `play_nims`, as follows:
+follows:

     def play_nims(pile, max_stones):
         """